 Location: Great Harbor, Peter Island

 The program has been flying by, and it’s unreal that day 18 is already over.
-I can’t wait to experience the last couple days in these stunning islands.
+I can’t wait to experience the last couple of days in these stunning islands.

 Bye for now!